Hams Hall power stations: Hams Hall C

 The third, final station to be constructed on the site was Hams Hall C Power Station, built in the 1950s and commissioned between 1956 and 1958.
 The station's water was cooled by three 350 ft high natural draft cooling towers.
-It generated 357 MW of electricity using six generating sets each of 65 MW.
-The turbo-alternators were supplied with steam from the boilers which produced 788 kg/s of steam at 241.3/158.6 bar and 593/566 °C. In 1980/1 the station sent out 3,439.623 GWh, the thermal efficiency was 29.60 per cent.
+It generated 360 MW of electricity using six Fraser & Chalmers-GEC turbo alternator sets each of 60 MW.
+The turbo-alternators were supplied with steam from the Simon-Carves boilers which produced 788 kg/s (550,000 lb/hr) of steam at 241.3/158.6 bar and 593/566 °C. In 1980/1 the station sent out 3,439.623 GWh, the thermal efficiency was 29.60 per cent.

 In 1968, the station was under consideration to be converted to fuelled by natural gas, after a successful experimental trial of the fuel in one of the station's boilers earlier in the year.
 In October 1968 permission for the conversion was refused due to difficulties in the coal industry.
 Despite this, talk of conversion started again in 1970, and following discussion with the National Coal Board and the National Union of Mineworkers, permission was granted for the station to co-fire coal and natural gas.
 The installed capacity and electricity output is summarised in the table.